The H.E.S.S. transients follow-up system: The H.E.S.S. transients follow-up system in real-world applications

 Often, the location of a GRB is not visible right away ({\it afterglow follow-up}).
 In these cases, the sequence of events differs at point 5: \begin{enumerate} \item The observation window is calculated.
 The position is visible starting in e.g. 2 hours. \item The operators are alerted by sound and pop-up windows.
-Supplementary information is distributed by mail to PIs and experts. \item The GRB expert on call reviews the follow-up opportunity, checks regularly for additional MWL information, and decides whether or not to carry out the observations as recommended by the ToO alert system.
-If an alert retraction is received before the start of observations, the expert cancels the follow-up. \item As the start of the observation window approaches, operators schedule and initiate follow-up observations by running the script provided by the ToO alert system. \end{enumerate} From here on, the sequence continues as in the sequence of a reaction to prompt alerts from point 9.\\
+Supplementary information is distributed by E-mail to PIs and experts. \item The GRB expert on call reviews the follow-up opportunity, checks regularly for additional MWL information, and decides whether or not to carry out the observations as recommended by the ToO alert system.
+If an alert retraction is received before the start of observations, the expert cancels the follow-up. \item As the start of the observation window approaches, operators schedule and initiate follow-up observations by running the script provided by the ToO alert system. \end{enumerate} From here on, the sequence continues as in the case of a reaction to prompt alerts from point 9.
 Over the course of the following day, additional MWL information and RTA results are assessed by the GRB expert on call and a decision for or against a continuation of the follow-up campaign is made.